Sunday, April 21, 2024

 no mercy from young heatstroke.

-orbits a bright black hole of reeling vultures.
+orbits a bright black hole of vultures.

-dunes disguised as chamelones disguised as dunes
+dust disguised as lizards disguised as dust

-“where are the 'begets' and the laws?
+“where are the begets and the laws?

-where are the ezekiels and daniels?
+where are the ezekiels and the daniels?

 where are the lamentations

-and ecclesiastes?”
+and the ecclesiastes?”

-even sidewinders get lost in this cauldron,
+sidewinders, even they get lost in this cauldron,

-these simmery bubbles of sunset and their
+amid simmery bubbles of sunset

-ladles of shadow boiling in illimitable heat.
+and ladles of shadow full of illimitable heat.

-this recipe of long sacrificed creatures.
+surely this is some recipe of long sacrificed creatures.

-god and the devil, all sustentance, knowledge and code,
+all sustentance, knowledge and code,

 gone to broth.